scalawithcats/scala-with-cats/src/pages/applicatives/semigroupal.md

 ```

 Internally `mapN` uses the `Semigroupal`
-to extract the values from the `Option`
+to join all values into a single `Option`
-and the `Functor` to apply the values to the function.
+and the `Functor` to sequence
+the joined `Option` with supplied function.

 It's nice to see that this syntax is type checked.
 If we supply a function that